Heterogeneity Analysis with Heterogeneous Treatments: Introduction

 \section{Introduction}

 Heterogeneous causal effects are ubiquitous in applied economic research.
 They are used to evaluate and design policies or interventions for units with different background characteristics.
 A large literature develops and applies identification and estimation strategies for causal parameters that explicitly take such heterogeneity into account, see e.g.~\citeA{Athey2017} or \citeA{Imbens2024CausalSciences} for recent overviews.

 Common heterogeneity analysis compares treatment effects for different groups.
 Identification, estimation and interpretation of such group heterogeneity at different granularity are well-understood for homogeneous treatments, i.e.~when each treatment level corresponds to a single potential outcome.
 In practice, however, the \textit{analyzed treatment} is often heterogeneous in the sense that it represents aggregations of a more complex \textit{effective treatment}.
 For example, an aggregated treatment could be given by an ex-ante design, e.g.~access to a training program that then offers different modules.
-It can also stem from a manual ex-post aggregation, e.g.~by merging categories or binning different doses of a continuous treatment.
-Both are prevalent, though often implicit, in applied research.\footnote{Ex-ante designs are often observed in experimental studies \cite<e.g.>{Schochet2008DoesStudy,Avdeenko2025CostPakistan}.
+It can also stem from manual ex-post aggregation, e.g.~by merging categories or binning different doses of a continuous treatment.
+Both are prevalent, though often implicit, in applied research. \citeA{Caetano2025CausalTreatment} discuss 19 studies in labor, urban, environmental, and health economics as well as peer effects and time use research falling into these categories.\footnote{Additionally, ex-ante designs are often observed in experimental studies \cite<e.g.>{Schochet2008DoesStudy,Avdeenko2025CostPakistan}.
 Ex-post aggregation is common in observational studies \cite<e.g.>{Carneiro2011EstimatingEducation,Dobbie2013GettingCity,Aizer2015JuvenileJudges,Carneiro2017AverageIndonesia, Cornelissen2018WhoAttendance,Kurtz2022DoesDepoliticization,Arteaga2023PARENTALATTAINMENT}.
-In either case, heterogeneity analyses usually focuses on heterogeneity between groups defined by characteristics such as age, gender, or household income.} The consequences of heterogeneous treatments for interpretation of estimands aimed at average, i.e.~unconditional, effects are well-studied \cite<e.g.>{VanderWeele2013CausalTreatment}.
-However, in which sense such heterogeneity analyses are informative about policy mechanisms and effect heterogeneity once treatments are also heterogeneous is an open question.
+In either case, heterogeneity analyses usually focus on heterogeneity between groups defined by characteristics such as age, gender, or household income.} The consequences of heterogeneous treatments for interpretation of estimands aimed at average, i.e.~unconditional, effects are well-studied \cite<e.g.>{VanderWeele2013CausalTreatment,Caetano2025CausalTreatment}.
+In which sense heterogeneity analyses are informative about policy mechanisms and effect heterogeneity once treatments are also heterogeneous, however, is an open question.